 Relationship counseling is an active process.
 Your counselor will first collaborate with you to assess the factors that have led you to seek relationship counseling.
 The focus of counseling, and the guidance provided by your counselor, will be based on the goals you, as a couple, establish.

 It is important for couples to come together unless otherwise directed.
-We ask that each individual fill out the Relationship Counseling Background Information Form and the Adult Background Information Form and bring them with you to the first session.
-These can be downloaded from the “Forms” list on the website.
+We ask that each individual fill out the Relationship Counseling Background Information Form and bring it with you to the first session.

 In order to get the most out of your counseling sessions, it is important to do homework assignments between sessions, if assigned by the counselor.
 Working on a relationship in this way is a significant investment in time and finances – active participation results in maximum benefit.